 Senator Marty has been an outspoken champion of progressive causes long before they became popular.

 John was an early and outspoken supporter of LGBTQ rights.
-In the early 1990s, he stood against widespread fear and open hatred of the LGBTQ community, courageously helping lead the fight for an amendment to the state human rights act to end discrimination against LGBTQ people in housing and employment, overcoming strong opposition to pass the much-needed protection.
+In the early 1990s, he stood against widespread fear and open hatred of the LGBTQ community, courageously helping lead the fight for an amendment to the state human rights act to end discrimination against LGBTQ people in housing and employment.
+They overcame strong opposition to pass the much-needed protection.

 Senator Marty was a consistent leader in the fight against DOMA (the so-called “Defense of Marriage Act”) in the late 1990s and early 2000s.
-To show how popular anti-LGBTQ rights were at the time, recognize that nationally, the federal DOMA legislation passed with an 80% margin in Congress and was signed into law by President Bill Clinton.
+To understand how unpopular LGBTQ rights were at the time, the federal DOMA legislation, to deny these rights, passed by an 80% margin in Congress and was signed into law by President Bill Clinton.

 John was a champion of marriage equality when practically all politicians were running away from the issue.
-In 2008, John introduced the first Marriage Equality bill which eventually received a hearing, kicking off the fight the led to passage of equality in 2013.
+In 2008, John introduced the first Marriage Equality bill that eventually received a hearing, kicking off the fight the led to passage of equality in 2013.

-Senator Marty continues the fight for fair treatment of all people, pushing for the legislation to ban the outrageous practice of “conversion therapy” for LGBTQ youth.
+Senator Marty continues the fight for fair treatment of all people, pushing for legislation to ban the outrageous practice of “conversion therapy” for LGBTQ youth.

 A Vision for a Better Future

-Senator Marty had the Vision to speak out and work for a clean energy economy years before Climate Change became a hot button issue.
+Senator Marty had the vision to speak out and work for a clean energy economy years before Climate Change became a hot button issue.
 John introduced and fought for Clean Car Legislation, Renewable Energy Standards, a carbon tax, and other legislation to protect our planet from the catastrophic impacts of global warming.
-In 2013, he carried the legislation that jump-started Minnesota’s solar energy economy and passed a provision that would have Minnesota develop a strategy and framework to become the first state to become 100% fossil-fuel free economy.
+In 2013, he carried the legislation that jump-started Minnesota’s solar energy economy and included a provision that would have Minnesota develop a strategy and framework to become the first state to become 100% fossil-fuel free economy.

 A Fighter for Social, Economic, Gender and Racial Justice